pyauth/python-pkcs11/README.rst

 ..
 [6] Local domain parameters only.
 ..
 [7] Generates security warnings about the derived key.
 ..
 [8] `store` parameter is ignored, all keys are stored.
 ..
-[9] Encryption not supported, extract the public key for encryption.
+[9] Encryption/verify not supported, extract the public key

 Python version: